The Art of Being Alone

-Being alone, for many, is not an easy task.
-It may cause fear, stress, anxiety and depression.
-Some may even fear being alone more than death.
+For many, being alone is not an easy task.
+It can cause fear, stress, anxiety, and depression.
+Some may even fear dying alone more than death in general.
 What is this fear?
-This fear is the fear of feeling lonely, because when loneliness is felt, it is sensed like a deep inner void inside your body, sucking every life-force of happiness.
+This fear is the fear of feeling and being lonely.
+When loneliness is felt, it is sensed like a deep inner void inside your body, sucking away all your happiness.

-Being alone is equivalent to horsemanship. the more you are in control of yourself, the less likely you might fall into the painful, hot ground.
-The less you are stable on the back of the horse, the higher the tension you’ll feel across the muscles of your body.
-You ought to be stable, or else you’ll collapse into deep suffering, and when you are to suffer under the cruel sun, no one, at least for a while, will come to aid you in your misery.
+Being alone is similar to horsemanship.
+The more you are in control of yourself, the less likely you are to fall into the painful, hot ground you're traveling on.
+The less stable you are on the back of the horse, the more tension you will feel in your muscles.
+You must be stable, mentally stable, or else you will collapse into deep suffering.
+And when you suffer under the cruel sun, no one, at least for a while, might come to aid you in your misery.

-Another point should be recognized: people are, naturally, company.
-You can be also considered under the category of “people”.
-Therefore, you too are company, and if you are alone, you are in a company of one.
+Another point to be recognized is that people are, naturally, company.
+You can also be considered under the category of “people.”
+Therefore, you too are company, and if you are alone, you are in the company of one.
 You will always have yourself to be with.

-Like being with a romantic partner, there is also the relationship of the individual with themselves.
+Just like being with a romantic partner, there is also the relationship of the individual with themselves.
 There is, for example, who they are, and who they want to be, otherwise known as the ideal self.
-This relationship is like every other human relationship that it’s possible to think about.
-Like with every relationship, issues are always potential to be occurred.
-However, this relationship is long ignored, if recognized at all.
+This relationship is like every other human relationship that it is possible to think about.
+Like with every relationship, issues are always potential to occur.
+However, this relationship is often ignored, if recognized at all.

 You are the rider and the horse altogether.
-In seclusion you ought to be both the navigating leader and the stabilized means of transportation.
-This is a cooperation of one as a unit on its own, with a demand for crystallization as means of progression and preservation.
+In seclusion, you ought to be both the navigating leader and the stabilized means of transportation.
+This is a cooperation of one as a unit on its own, with a demand for toughening up as means of progression and preservation.
 It isn't for the weak or for those who have no desire to become stronger in mind.
 Whether alone in a hermitage or in a noisy bus, seclusion is universally possible, from the quietest of valleys to the nosiest of metropolises.

-Thus, the more you’re in peace and love with yourself, the better your own company will be.
-Spend some quality time with yourself, show yourself some love and practice monologue with yourself, whether in speech, writing or thought.
-Gradually, your own company is potential to become the ideal company you could ever imagine, so much, until social interactions shall turn less of a need, and more of an optionality.
+The more you are at peace and love yourself, the better your own company will be.
+Spend some quality time with yourself, show yourself some love, and practice monologue with yourself, whether in speech, writing, or thought.
+Gradually, your own company has the potential to become the ideal company you could ever imagine, so much so that social interactions will become less of a need and more of an option.